 Persons with disabilities encountered discrimination and could not access education, health services, public buildings, and transportation on an equal basis with others.
 The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, transportation, access to health care, the judicial system, or the provision of other state services.
 There is legislation to provide persons with disabilities less costly or free health care and access to education and employment.
 The law also includes building codes to provide for access to government buildings.
 The government did not effectively enforce these provisions.

 The government had limited programs to aid persons with disabilities, but NGOs and the National Committee for the Reintegration of Persons with Disabilities conducted awareness campaigns and implemented integration programs.

 The government continued to arrange for candidates with vision disabilities to take the public administration recruitment exams by providing the tests in braille.
 Additionally, authorities opened specific counters at enrollment sites to allow persons with disabilities to register more easily for public service admission tests.
 According to the Ministry of Education, children with disabilities attended school at lower rates than others, although the government provided for limited special education programs in Ouagadougou.

-Societal discrimination against persons with HIV or AIDS continued to be a problem and prohibited some individuals from receiving medical services due to fear of harassment.
-Families sometimes shunned persons who tested positive and sometimes evicted HIV-positive wives from their homes, although families did not evict their HIV-positive husbands.
-Some property owners refused to rent lodgings to persons with HIV or AIDS.
-The government distributed free antiretroviral medication to some HIV-positive persons who qualified according to national guidelines.
+Societal discrimination against persons with HIV and AIDS continued to be a problem and prohibited some individuals from receiving medical services due to fear of harassment.
+Families sometimes shunned persons who tested positive and sometimes evicted wives with HIV from their homes, although families did not evict their husbands with HIV.
+Some property owners refused to rent lodgings to persons with HIV and AIDS.
+The government distributed free antiretroviral medication to some persons with HIV who qualified according to national guidelines.